Blade starts rolling out Shadow high-performance cloud gaming in North America

 Michael Fan, who joined the company a short while ago as chief strategy officer, said in an interview he was “traumatized” by OnLive and its first cloud gaming service.

-“I test Shadow at home and couldn’t believe it worked,” Fan said.
+“I tested Shadow at home and couldn’t believe it worked,” Fan said.
 “I canceled my plans and signed up to work.
 What we’re doing is serving consumers.
 We take their feedback and listen to them.”

 Blade has a number of partners.
 It is working with Logitech to help ensure that peripherals work at high speeds with the Shadow service.